SutikshanUpman/E-ClassRoom-A-C-Classroom-Management-System/README.md

 E-ClassRoom is a **console-based classroom management system** implemented in **C++ using Object-Oriented Programming (OOP) principles**.
 It allows **teachers and students** to interact in a virtual classroom with functionalities like **registration, login, course management, assignments, submissions, announcements, and grading**.

----

-## Frontend Development Notice

-The frontend of this project was initially generated with the assistance of AI (ChatGPT/GPT-5 by OpenAI).
-I have reviewed, modified, and adapted the code as necessary for this project.

 ## ✨ Features